C. Josh Donlan

-C. Josh Donlan is ecologist and conservation practitioner who founded and leads Advanced Conservation Strategies (ACS).
+C. Josh Donlan is an American ecologist and conservation practitioner who founded and leads Advanced Conservation Strategies (ACS).
 The environmental conservation NGO focuses on program design, sustainability sciences, and evaluation.
 He has published over 100 peer-reviewed scientific and popular articles, some of them receiving widespread media attention.
 He is currently a Research Fellow at the Cornell Lab of Ornithology.
 He splits his time between the Wasatch Mountains and Andalucia.